 A Work-Study job is similar to a part-time job, except that with Work-Study, the employer pays 50 percent of the student's wage and the Federal Work-Study program pays the other 50 percent of the wage.
 Many employers are anxious to hire Work-Study students due to the funding reimbursement they receive.
 Work-Study students can be employed with a variety of employers at both University jobs or with approved off-campus government or non-profit agencies.
 Some jobs are designed to specifically benefit the community and are designated as community service positions.

 It is not necessary for students to have secured a job before or immediately upon arriving on campus as Work-Study jobs are available throughout the year.
 Students must apply for the position and be hired by the employer as jobs are not automatically provided.
-Most available jobs are listed on HireaHawk; however, students with specific employment interests may want to contact an employer directly.
+Most available jobs are listed on Handshake; however, students with specific employment interests may want to contact an employer directly.
 A variety of on and off-campus employers attend the Student Job Fair to interview students and accept job applications.
-Student Job Fairs are held 11:00 a.m. - 3:00 p.m. in the Main Lounge of the Iowa Memorial Union (IMU) on the following dates:
+The Pomerantz Career Center hosts a student job fair the first week of the fall semester.

-Students may print verification of the dollar value of their work-study award from MyUI.
+Students may print verification of the dollar value of their work-study offer from MyUI.
 Some employers request this information be provided to them as part of the application process and others will ask that it be provided to them during the interview.
-Students have the ability to print the verification and upload it to their HireaHawk application.

 Student hourly work limitations are established by State of Iowa Law.
 Students may work a maximum number of 20 hours per week during the academic year.
 However, students may work a maximum of 40 hours per week during Thanksgiving, winter, and spring breaks and over the summer.